Xiumin

-Kim Min-seok (Korean: 김민석; born March 26, 1990), better known by his stage name Xiumin (시우민; [ɕʰi.u.min]), is a South Korean singer and actor.
-He is best known as a member of the South Korean-Chinese boy band Exo, its sub-group Exo-M and its sub-unit Exo-CBX.
-He debuted as a soloist on September 26, 2022 with the release of his EP, Brand New.
+Kim Min-seok (Korean: 김민석; born March 26, 1990), known professionally as Xiumin (시우민; [ɕʰi.u.min]), is a South Korean singer and actor.
+He is a member of the South Korean-Chinese boy band Exo, its sub-group Exo-M and leader of its sub-unit Exo-CBX.
+He debuted as a soloist on September 26, 2022, with the extended play (EP) Brand New.

 Name

 His stage name is a combination of the Chinese reading of hanja characters 秀 (xiù), which means great or show, and 珉 (mín) which is part of his birth name.

 Life and career

 1990–2013: Early life and career beginnings

-Xiumin was born on March 26, 1990 in Seoul and grew up in Guri, Gyeonggi Province.
+Xiumin was born on March 26, 1990, in Seongbuk-dong, Seongbuk-gu, Seoul and grew up in Guri, Gyeonggi Province.
 He was a student at Catholic Kwandong University where he attended a seminar and gave a presentation for students in Applied Music.
 Xiumin learned martial arts and has a black belt in Kendo and Taekwondo.
 He also trained in Wushu and Fencing.
 Xiumin is also known as an avid fan of football, and is an honorary ambassador of the Korea Football Association.

 Before Xiumin's participation in SM's Everysing Contest, he had auditioned for JYP entertainment in 2008 but was rejected.
 In 2008, Xiumin won second place in the SM Everysing Contest.
 He later became a trainee through SM Entertainment's Casting System in the same year.

 Xiumin was revealed as the seventh member of South Korean-Chinese boy group Exo in January 2012.
 The group debuted on April 8, 2012.
 In 2013, Xiumin made a guest appearance alongside actress Kim Yoo-jung in the music video for the song "Gone" by South Korean singer Jin, now a member of Lovelyz.